akmnua/discovery-components/README.md

      BASE_URL={REPLACE_ME}
      ```
      where:
-     - `RELEASE_PATH` is the url path part of the API URL shown in the CP4D UI (ex. `/discovery/release-name/instances/1578610482214/api`)
+     - `RELEASE_PATH` can be ignored and left empty
-     - `BASE_URL` is the protocol + host + port of the location that CP4D UI is hosted (ex. `https://zen-25-cpd-zen-25.apps.my-cluster-name.com:443`)
+     - `BASE_URL` is the URL that for the instance (e.g. https://api.us-south.discovery.watson.cloud.ibm.com/instances/91d1c55c-9687-4682-b444-b17895a7d68c)

 7. Start the example app: